What are the best gas boiler types for me?

 Does this mean the price for my boiler replacement will be wrong?

 No!!
-You might think so, but you can get an accurate boiler replacement estimate in just a few minutes.
+You might think so, but you can get an accurate boiler replacement quotation in just a few minutes.

 How can I do that?

-- We’ll give you an estimate to replace your old boiler
+- We’ll give you a fixed price quotation to replace your old boiler.

-- Our installer will then call round to confirm things
+- Our installer will then call round quickly just to confirm things.

-- You can get your new boiler installed in just 24 hours
+- You could get your new boiler installed in as little as 24 hours.

-Just in case you’re not ready to get your boiler replacement cost just yet…
+Just in case you’re not ready to get your boiler replacement quote just yet…

-Here’s some information & diagrams of boiler types and as a result you should better understand the 3 central heating system types found in UK homes today.
+Here’s some information & diagrams of boilers and systems to help you better understand the 3 most common central heating system types found in UK homes today.

 Boiler Types – Combi Boiler